When Accidents Happen, Seconds Count

 About The Trauma Center

-The Trauma Center at Lee Memorial Hospital is the only trauma center on Florida's Gulf Coast between Tampa and Miami.
+The Trauma Center at Lee Memorial Hospital is the only trauma center on Florida's Gulf Coast between Sarasota and Miami.
 It is designated as a Level II Trauma Center by the state of Florida, since July 1994